 - Investigation costs

 - Civil fines and penalties

 - Damage to physical assets such as property.
-This would be covered by Public Liability insurance which protects your business in cases where property is damaged, or someone who doesn’t work for you is injured, during the course of your business operations.
+This would be covered by public liability insurance which protects your business in cases where the property is damaged, or someone who doesn’t work for you is injured, during the course of your business operations.

-Phoenix Insurance Brokers can help explain the subtle differences between the types of business insurance and can package a policy to suit your specific requirements, ensuring you are covered against all possible scenarios.
+Phoenix Insurance Brokers will understand your unique business needs and can help explain the subtle differences between the types of business insurance and can package an insurance policy to suit your specific requirements, ensuring you are covered against all possible scenarios.

-Management Liability is very necessary because it protects directors and managers from legal action against them.
-Management liability insurance will cover the costs associated, i.e. damages, legal costs, investigations costs, fines and penalties.
+Management liability is very necessary because it protects directors and managers from legal action against them.
+Management liability insurance will also cover the costs associated with the claim, i.e. damages, legal costs, investigations costs, fines and penalties.

 Professional indemnity insurance is often in place for large and medium businesses that give general advice to their clients, such as consulting companies, occupational health workers, personal trainers, medical professionals, even insurance brokers.
 It ensures that businesses are adequately covered if they unintentionally make a mistake or give advice that is flawed or incorrect.

 Management liability insurance is more focused on the actions of directors and officers who unintentionally involve themself in a wrongful act.
 If the customer or employee alleged event did take place, management liability insurance will help with the defence costs and any required compensation – depending on the extent of the cover.